named-data-iot/ndn-lite-wiki/Overview.md

 * **Clock adaptation**: Provide the realization of two unified interfaces

 * **Crypto adaptation**: The adaptation is to provide a different realization of crypto modules to achieve stronger security (hardware TPM, hardware RNG) and higher efficiency (hardware ECC signing/verification).
 This is **optional**.
-If no crypto adaptation, NDN-LITR's default realization will be used.
+If no crypto adaptation, NDN-LITE's default realization will be used.

-Features
+Technical Features
 --------

 In the current version, this library implements the following features:

 NDN Layer:
-* NDN Encoding Decoding, which is compatible with NDN TLV format 0.3.
+* NDN Encoding Decoding is compatible with NDN TLV format 0.3.
-* NDN IoT Forwarder, a lightweight forwarding module implementation for IoT.
-Will support Content Store in the near future.
 * Abstract Face that can be inherited by OS/SDK specific adaptations.
 * DirectFace to support app-forwarder communication for single-thread applications.
 * DummyFace for test only.
 * Fragmentation: reuses the [ndn-riot](https://github.com/named-data-iot/ndn-riot) fragmentation header (3 bytes header)

 ```

     0           1           2           3
     0 1 2  3    8         15           23
     +-+-+--+----+----------------------+